-In states that have adopted GDL systems, studies have found overall crash reductions among teen drivers of about 10 to 30%.
+In states that have adopted GDL programs, studies have found overall crash reductions among teen drivers of about 10 to 30%.

-- The fatal crash rate per mile driven is nearly twice as high for 16- to 17-year-olds as it is for 18- to 19-year-olds. - Teenage motor vehicle crash deaths in 2013 occurred most frequently during the periods of 3 p.m. to 6 p.m., 6 p.m. to 9 p.m., and 9 p.m. to midnight (17% each).
-The midnight to 3 a.m. is a close fourth accounting for 15% of teenage motor vehicle crash deaths.
+- The crash rate for teen drivers (16- to 19-years) is three times that of drivers 20 and older, according to IIHS. - Teenage motor vehicle crash deaths in 2016 occurred most frequently during the periods of 9 p.m. to 12 a.m.
+(18%), 6 p.m. to 9 p.m.
+(16%), and 3 p.m. to 6 p.m. and 12 a.m. to 3 a.m.
+(15% each).
 States with nighttime driving restrictions show crash reductions of up to 60% during restricted hours. - Fatal crash rates are 21% lower for 15- to 17-year-old drivers when prohibited from having any teenage passengers in their vehicles, compared to when two or more passengers were permitted. - For 16- and 17-year-old drivers, research has identified a 15% reduction in fatal crash rates was associated with a limit of no more than one teen passenger for 6-months or longer, when compared to no limit on the number of passengers. - Delaying the minimum age for obtaining a learner's permit was associated with lower fatal crash rates for 15- to 17-year-olds combined; a 1-year delay (e.g., from age 15 to 16) reduced the fatal crash rate by 13%. - Research has found that a minimum holding period of at least five months reduces fatal crash rates.
 Extending the holding period to 9 months to a year results in a 21% reduction in fatal crash rates. - A 2010 survey conducted by IIHS shows that parents favor GDL laws that are as strict or even stricter than currently exist in any state.
 More than half think the minimum licensing age should be 17 or older. - Almost three-quarters (74%) of teens approve of a single, comprehensive law that incorporates the key elements of GDL programs, according to a 2010 survey by the Allstate Foundation.

-Older Novice Drivers: Studies have shown that GDL programs have contributed to a decline in teen driver crashes over the past decade (2005 to 2014).
+Older Novice Drivers: Studies have shown that GDL programs have contributed to a decline in teen driver crashes.
 However, older teen novice drivers are missing out on, yet still very much need, the safety benefits of GDL programs.
 These older teen drivers actually experience more crashes and near misses, though they are overconfident and perceive themselves as safer, according to a 2017 study by Liberty Mutual Insurance and SADD.

-A recent study reported that the improvements are not as strong for 18- to 20-year-olds who have aged out of GDL.
+A study reported that the improvements are not as strong for 18- to 20-yearolds who have aged out of GDL.
 Research from Children's Hospital of Philadelphia Center for Injury Research and Prevention (CIRP) and AAA shows that, "about one-third of all drivers are not licensed by age 18, and by age 21, about 20% of all young adults still are not licensed."